MicrosoftDocs/winrt-api/windows.ui.startscreen/secondarytilevisualelements_mixedrealitymodel.md

 ## -remarks
 Just like other tile visual elements, a 3D model asset may be specified statically in the app's manifest for primary tiles or may be dynamically updated using [SecondaryTile.UpdateAsync](secondarytile_updateasync_943669007.md) for secondary tiles.

-For more information, see [Creating 3D app launchers](https://developer.microsoft.com/windows/mixed-reality/creating_3d_app_launchers).
+For more information, see [3D app launchers](/windows/mixed-reality/distribute/3d-app-launcher-design-guidance).

 ## -see-also